cybernetics/JTemplate/README.md

     </body>
     </html>

-At execution time, the "count", "sum", and "average" variable markers will be replaced by their corresponding values from the data dictionary, producing the following markup:
+At execution time, the "count", "sum", and "average" markers are replaced by their corresponding values from the data dictionary, producing the following markup:

     <html>
     <head>